-You will need to file each affidavit with at least three other copies at the Federal Circuit Court registry.
-The originals and the copies will be sealed (stamped) by the court.
+If you can’t file your affidavit online, you can file it in person at the registry of the Court that is hearing your case.
+You will need to file each affidavit with at least three other copies.
+The originals and the copies will be sealed (stamped) by the Court.
 You must then serve (give) a copy of each affidavit on your employer.
 You can serve them at your employer's address for service, which should be on their Response.
-If they have a lawyer, then the address for service will usually be the lawyer's address.
+If they have a lawyer, the address for service will usually be the lawyer's address.
 You can serve the affidavits in person, by post or by fax.

 After you've served your affidavits, your employer will usually have to file and serve their affidavits.
-They will need to be served on you by the date ordered by the court at the first or further directions hearing.
+They will need to be served on you by the date ordered by the Court.

 If the Court made an order about you serving further evidence in reply, this means you can prepare affidavits that deal specifically with the evidence in your employer's affidavits.

 Make sure you serve any affidavit in reply by the date ordered by the Court.